greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 **s3 Configuration File Parameters**

 `accessid`
-:   Required.
+:   Optional.
 AWS S3 ID to access the S3 bucket.
+Refer to [About Providing the S3 Authentication Credentials](#s3_auth) for more information about specifying authentication credentials.

 `secret`
-:   Required.
+:   Optional.
 AWS S3 passcode for the S3 ID to access the S3 bucket.
+Refer to [About Providing the S3 Authentication Credentials](#s3_auth) for more information about specifying authentication credentials.

 `autocompress`
 :   For writable s3 external tables, this parameter specifies whether to compress files \(using gzip\) before uploading to S3.
 Files are compressed by default if you do not specify this parameter.